niirex1/ABMA-project/README.md

 3. **Classification and Metamorphic Testing Scripts**: Components that combine the insights from feature selection with dynamic metamorphic testing methodologies.
 This includes mechanisms for classifying contracts based on their vulnerability profiles and identifying zero-day vulnerabilities.

-4. **Bayesian Inference and Dynamic Adaptation**: A suite of scripts that leverage Bayesian inference for vulnerability assessment and dynamically adapt the testing approach based on emerging data and patterns in smart contract behavior.

 ## Getting Started

 ### Prerequisites